EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 ```

 And as we've said it's pretty tiring (& expensive!!!) to make all the henchmen
-are like this; let's make a constructor function instead!
+in this fashion; let's make a constructor function instead!

 Instead of opening up an object, and assigning it to an object literal, we'll
 be creating them with a function.